Wednesday, June 18, 2025

 The English Wikipedia article for the Tokyo Xtreme Racer series includes Wangan Dead Heat/Highway 2000 for the Sega Saturn; the Japanese Wikipedia article for the Shutokou Battle series does not.
 I do not count it as part of the series, despite the fact that it takes place on Tokyo highways.

 So we move on to the next game for PlayStation, from 1996, simply titled Shutokou Battle in Japan and Tokyo Highway Battle overseas.
 This is where the series made the transition to 3D.
 Oddly, the game seems to have been mostly developed by another company called CAPS.
 Yet Genki developed two 3D racing games themselves that came out the year prior, Hang-On GP and the aforementioned Highway 2000.
-(And BTW, the Saturn version was by Natsume's Osaka office, then a subsidiary called Osaka Natsume.)
+(And BTW, the Saturn version of Shutokou Battle was by Natsume's Osaka office, then a subsidiary called Osaka Natsume.)

 This was followed later in the year by Shutokou Battle Gaiden: Super Technic Challenge: Drift King e no Michi, also developed by CAPS.
 Again, CAPS is not credited, technically (though their name is clearly written on the speedometer), but it is mostly the same team that worked on Tokyo Highway Battle.
 Genki is only credited with supervision here.